Communication About Autism: Terminology Considerations

 Terminology Considerations

-• Sometimes, a diagnosis is needed so that a person can obtain services or so that SLPs can be reimbursed.
+• Sometimes, a diagnosis is needed so that a person can access services or so that SLPs can be reimbursed.

-• The Diagnostic and Statistical Manual of Mental Disorders (Vol. 5; DSM-5) defines criteria for an autism diagnosis and describes the levels of severity within that formal diagnosis.
+• The Diagnostic and Statistical Manual of Mental Disorders, 5th Edition, Text Revision (2022) defines criteria for an autism diagnosis and describes the levels of severity within that formal diagnosis that may have an impact on access and reimbursement of services.

-• In order to qualify for reimbursement, the service provider needs to be working with an individual who is lacking a needed skill, and the service must be medically necessary.
+• In order to qualify for reimbursement, the service provider needs to document areas of deficit in order to demonstrate that (a) the client requires skilled services that only a licensed professional can provide and (b) the service is medically necessary.

-• Some impairment-based terms (e.g., impairment, deficit, disability, disorder) are required in certain contexts to establish eligibility for services or accommodations.
+• Some impairment-based terms (e.g., impairment, deficit, disability, disorder) are required in certain contexts to establish eligibility for services or accommodations in public schools and communities.
+Examples include access to disability transportation supports, job coaching services, funding for dedicated support staff, access to assistive technology, and community service activities.

-The terms services/supports are alternatives to intervention/treatment.
+The terms services/supports are alternatives to the terms intervention/treatment.
 The term intervention is typically used in the school setting; the term treatment is typically used in the medical setting.
-Some prefer the terms services/supports and address severity by using the terms low support needs or high support needs.
-Payers, however, expect to see widely accepted terms for diagnosis and evidence of intervention/treatment.
+Some people prefer the terms services/supports and address severity by using the term low support needs or high support needs.
+Payers and disability service agencies, however, expect to see widely accepted terms for diagnosis and evidence of intervention/treatment.

-Discuss terminology preferences directly with students/clients/patients and family members/caregivers.
-Preferences change over time, and individuals may have different views about what constitutes ableist language.
+Discuss terminology preferences directly with students/clients/patients and family members/care partners.
+Preferences change over time and across settings.
+Individuals may have different views about what constitutes ableist language.
 Different preferences may also be influenced by severity along the spectrum of autism.
 Use inclusive alternatives to ableist language whenever possible.
 Follow administrative guidelines and mandates for eligibility, reimbursement, or other procedural means of providing services.

-Consider the following terminology examples, recognizing that these may change over time based on trends and preferences (see table below).
+Consider the following terminology examples, recognizing that these may change over time based on trends and preferences (see table below; Bottema-Beutel et al., 2021).

 Examples of Ableist Terminology to Avoid